Assistive Technology FAQ

 - Training or technical assistance for professionals, or other individuals who provide services to the student

-What are IEP teams required to do at an IEP meeting regarding assistive technology?
+What is the IEP team required to do at an IEP meeting regarding assistive technology?

-IDEA 2004 states that AT must be considered as part of the development, review, and revision of a student's IEP and determinant in considering FAPE.
+IDEA 2004 states that AT must be considered as part of the development, review, and revision of a student's IEP and determinant in considering Free and Appropriate Public Education (FAPE).
 Consideration must address the student’s need to access curriculum and specifically designed instruction and goals.
+This typically happens when reviewing the "Special Factors" of an IEP.

-Does every student on an IEP require or benefit from assistive technology?
+Does every student on an IEP require assistive technology?

 No. Although the need for AT must be considered for every student on an IEP, consideration does not imply a mandate for the provision of AT for every child with a disability.
 For example, if a student’s performance is functional in relationship to curriculum and goals, the consideration should be brief and consensus should be reached relatively quickly with the conclusion that AT is not needed at this time.